Hugh Trenchard, 3rd Viscount Trenchard

-Hugh Trenchard, 3rd Viscount Trenchard, (born 12 March 1951), is a British soldier and businessman.
+Hugh Trenchard, 3rd Viscount Trenchard, (born 12 March 1951), is a British soldier, businessman, and politician.
 In 1987, he succeeded to his father's titles.
-He is one of the ninety hereditary peers in the House of Lords, elected to sit after the passing of the House of Lords Act 1999, sitting as a Conservative.
+He was one of the ninety hereditary peers in the House of Lords, elected to sit after the passing of the House of Lords Act 1999, sitting as a Conservative.

 Background

 The son of the 2nd Viscount Trenchard and Patricia Bailey, he was educated at Eton College in Berkshire and at Trinity College, Cambridge, where he graduated with a Bachelor of Arts in 1973.
 Trenchard served in the 4th Battalion, The Royal Green Jackets from 1972 to 1980, reaching the rank of Captain.
 In 2006, he became Honorary Air Commodore of 600 (City of London) Squadron, Royal Auxiliary Air Force.
 He is a Deputy Lieutenant of Hertfordshire since 2006, and a Lieutenant of the City of London since 2016.
 He was appointed Senior Adviser to Her Majesty's Government on Japanese Financial Services in 2018.